 Destination of material

-Material offered for community review may not be destined to be published by ASO.
+Material offered for community review may not be destined for publication by ASO.
 We encourage contributors to seek publication of their material by the more widely circulated print or online journals of the main Alexander societies.
-Where an author is clear about their preferred route to publication we ask them to let us know and this will be publicised to the reviewers so they can assess the suitability of the target contribution for the proposed readership.
+Where an author is clear about their preferred route to publication we ask them to let us know and this will be publicised to the reviewers so they can assess the suitability of the target article for the proposed readership.
+Such target articles will only be published confidentially.

 Types of material